 A recovery run should be run at conversational pace and you should feel as though you could sustain that pace indefinitely.
 So, while on faster workouts you’d struggle to get one or two words out, during a recovery run you’d be able to have a comfortable chat with a friend.
 In fact, going for a run and a catch up with a mate who runs at a slower pace than you is the perfect way to enjoy a recovery run.
 You can also try running off-road on grass or trail as the softer terrain will naturally slow you down.

-If you’re using a heart rate monitor, try and stay in zone 1 or 2, up to 65% of your HRMAX.
+If you have a heart rate monitor connected to NURVV Run, try and stay in zone 1 or 2, up to 65% of your HRMAX.

 What are the benefits of recovery runs/easy runs?